 Think about all the things you CAN do without a boyfriend/husband/kids… and DO THEM.

 If I wasn’t single, I don’t believe I would have had the gumption to pursue my dream of being a travel blogger.
 In fact, there are a lot of things I can do that I won’t necessarily be able to once I’ve got another person in my life.
-I can travel on a whim.
+I’m able to travel on a whim.
 I can flirt with whomever I want!
 I don’t have to feel responsible for someone else’s happiness.
-I can go out with my girlfriends (and guy friends, for that matter) and not be made to feel guilty!
+I’m able to go out with my girlfriends (and guy friends, for that matter) and not be made to feel guilty!
 I can literally make any life decision without worrying about how it’s going to affect my significant other.
 I’m not saying there aren’t plenty of good things that go along with being in a relationship, but instead of focusing on the things I don’t have, I focus on the things I do have.

 STOP WORRYING ABOUT THE OPINIONS OF OTHERS.

 I cannot stress this enough.
 As soon as I developed this habit, and I mean REALLY developed it, it was like I became a completely different person.
 I’ve spent my whole life worrying about what other people think.
 What they think about how I look, or how I act, or if I’m capable of finding a “mate.”
 But you know what?
 What business is it of theirs?
 (Hello, holidays with family 🙃) Why is it ANYONE’S business but mine what I look like or how I act or if I’m single?
 As long as I’m shining this little light of mine and treating others the way Jesus would, I am doing GREAT.